awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc-edit.md

 # Editing and creating a new version of an association<a name="sysman-state-assoc-edit"></a>

 You can edit an association to specify a new name, schedule, severity level, or targets\.
 You can also choose to write the output of the command to an Amazon Simple Storage Service \(Amazon S3\) bucket\.
-After you edit an association, AWS Systems Manager State Manager \(State Manager\) creates a new version\.
+After you edit an association, State Manager, a capability of AWS Systems Manager, creates a new version\.
 You can view different versions after editing, as described in the following procedures\.

 The following procedures describe how to edit and create a new version of an association using the Systems Manager console, AWS Command Line Interface \(AWS CLI\), and AWS Tools for PowerShell \(Tools for PowerShell\)\.